 It is important to consider the security of public-facing APIs, especially ones which accept query parameters: a malicious attacker could craft a payload to either divert the control flow of the program or simply sabotage functionality.
-For this reason, no query parameter is ever evaluated as code or blindly inserted into a database query; any interpolation of query parameters is done in such a way that they are not used in raw query strings but in parameterised expressions using the boto3 library28.
+For this reason, no query parameter is ever evaluated as code or blindly inserted into a database query; any interpolation of query parameters is done in such a way that they are not used in raw query strings but in parameterised expressions using the boto3 library29.
 This means that query parameters are safely bound to named placeholder attributes in

-^aCross-Origin Resource Sharing (CORS) is a web browser security feature that restricts web pages from making requests to a different domain than the one that served the page, unless the API specifically allows requests from the domain that served the page54.
+^aCross-Origin Resource Sharing (CORS) is a web browser security feature that restricts web pages from making requests to a different domain than the one that served the page, unless the API specifically allows requests from the domain that served the page55.
 If HTTP APIs did not natively support CORS, the configuration to allow requests from a given domain would have to be done in boilerplate code in the Lambda function that handles the API requests for that endpoint, and duplicated for each Lambda function that handles API requests.

 queries rather than inserted into raw query strings and so the parameters have no potential for being used to control the structure or logic of the query itself.
-The AWS documentation emphasises the use of parameterised queries for database operations, in particular for SQL databases which are more vulnerable, but such attacks can be applied to any database architecture29.
+The AWS documentation emphasises the use of parameterised queries for database operations, in particular for SQL databases which are more vulnerable, but such attacks can be applied to any database architecture30.
 This, combined with unit testing of invalid API query parameters means that the risk of malicious parameter injection is greatly mitigated (although never zero), as each API endpoint simply returns an error if the parameters are invalid.

-CORF glure CORS Into CORS allows resources from different domains to be loaded by browsers.
+Configure CORS Into CORS allows resources from different domains to be loaded by browsers.
+If you configure CORS for an API, API Gatewa ws resources from different domains to be loaded by browsers.
 If you configure CORS for an API, API Gateway ignores CORS headers returned from your backend integration.
 See our CORS documentation for more details.
-Access-Control-Allow-Origin Enter a value for Allowed Origins Add Access-Control-Allow-Methods Choose Allowed Methods GET X Access-Control-Expose-Headers Enter a value for Exposed Headers Add Access-Control-Max-Age Access-Control-Allow-Credentials No
+Access-Control-Allow-Origin Enter a value for Allowed Origins Add http://localhost:5173 X Access-Control-Allow-Methods Choose Allowed Methods GET X Access-Control-Max-Age Access-Control-Allow-Credentials NO